The audience was getting restless. Leopold Beckenbauer had been scheduled to begin the concert at 8:01, and it was now 8:20.

-The entrance to the driveway was marked by an elaborate marker, a large black iron gate attached to two massive red brick square obelisk monuments with ferocious looking brass lions perched on top.
-The first half of the drive was lined with what must have been hundred-year-old pecan trees which cast us into deep shade.
+The entrance to the driveway was delineated by an elaborate marker, a large black iron gate attached to two massive red brick square obelisk monuments with ferocious looking brass lions perched on top.
+The first half of the drive was lined with what must have been hundred-year-old pecan trees that cast us into deep shade.
 We passed several signs and eventually turned left at the “Welcome Pianists” sign.

 Danny drove around a slight bend and we arrived at the Parrish House, which was where I was to check in upon arrival.
 He slowed the car to a crawl, but he couldn’t put it off forever.
 He would have to let me go, eventually.

 Once he finally stopped the car, I got out, walked around to the back of the car and waited for him to pop the trunk.
 I knew he would come around to take my bag out for me, but I snatched it before he could make it back there.
-When he saw me holding my bag his face sank, as if I had just stolen his favorite candy.
+When he saw me holding my bag, his face sank, as if I had just stolen his favorite candy.

 “Listen, Claire,” he said, “this is killing me.”